1987 Eastern Province massacres: Militant action

+On October 3, the Sri Lankan Navy arrested 17 LTTE members near Point Pedro.
+One of these was Pulendran, who was wanted for the Aluth Oya massacre.
+The government intended to bring him and other arrestees to Colombo for trial.
+However, on October 5, they attempted a mass suicide by cyanide, and 12, including Pulendran and Kumarappa, were successful.

-Following the suicide of the 11 Tamil Tigers in Sri Lankan police custody on October 5, Tamil militant violence spread throughout the Eastern Province.
-In Batticaloa, Sinhalese who had long coexisted amicably with Tamils, since the state-sponsored Sinhala colonisation began, had been attacked, even upsetting some LTTE leaders.
-According to Batticaloa residents, the family of a Sinhalese taxi driver had been killed by an LTTE member called Niranjan Kingsley, and a Sinhalese goldsmith had been murdered by two brothers named Dayalan and Puruchotan.
-Sinhalese and Muslims were massacred in buses, trains, and villages in various regions in the Eastern province.
-At least 40 people were killed in the train.
+Following the suicides, Tamil militant violence, chiefly by the LTTE, spread throughout the Eastern Province.
+In Batticaloa, Sinhalese who had long coexisted amicably with Tamils had been attacked, even upsetting some LTTE leaders.
+About 17 people were killed, especially by being burnt to death.
+According to Batticaloa residents, the family of a Sinhalese taxi driver who had supported Tamil militants was killed by an LTTE member called Niranjan Kingsley, and a Sinhalese goldsmith and his wife were murdered by two brothers named Dayalan and Puruchotan.
+A train carrying Sinhalese near Batticaloa was stopped and burnt, killing the passengers inside.
+A bus was also stopped and its passengers were shot dead.
+Then the LTTE attacked fishing villages in the district, killing 55 villagers.
 One massacre in Kiran was masterminded by an LTTE leader named Devi.

 As in Trincomalee, the IPKF did little to prevent the violence and in some cases appeared to be supporting the militants.
 Sinhalese refugees specifically accused the Madrasi regiment of the IPKF, composed of Tamils, of complicity in violence against them.
 The Sri Lankan military was still prevented from protecting the Sinhalese.
 When one Sinhalese man from Mihindupura attempted to inform the Sri Lankan military of an assault on the village, the Indian soldiers would not allow them through, and the man was even assaulted by an Indian soldier.
 By the end of the violence, over 200 Sinhalese civilians were estimated to be dead, and 20,000 were made refugees.
 The actual number of dead may be higher as some people disappeared and their fates were unknown.

+Reaction

+The LTTE denied involvement in the massacre.
+Its chief strategist, Anton Balasingham, described the events as "a spontaneous outburst of communal violence following the tragic deaths of Pulendran and Kumarappa" and claimed that Tamil civilians in the Eastern Province were the perpetrators.

+Opposition leader Anura Bandaranaike sent a telegram to president J. R. Jayawardene alerting him to the massacre of Sinhalese at Trincomalee and the lack of government or IPKF action, and urged him to take action.
+Jayawardene later met with Lieut.
+Gen. Depinder Singh and suggested that, if the IPKF did not restore order, he would ask them to leave Trincomalee.
+Sinhalese public opinion turned against the government due to the recrudescence of LTTE massacres.
+Sinhalese radical groups like the Deshapremi Janatha Vyaparaya received more support consequent to the violence.

+Tamil residents of Trincomalee were unsympathetic to the plight of Sinhalese in the town, accusing the Sri Lankan government and Sinhalese in general of having brutalized Tamils in prior years.
+However, Batticaloa Tamils were upset at the LTTE for the killings and expulsions.